-- Second-hand smoke – This is a serious indoor air pollutant which can be especially dangerous for asthma sufferers, increase risks of ear infections and increase risks for Sudden Infant Death Syndrome.
+- Second-hand smoke – This is a serious indoor air pollutant which can be especially dangerous for asthma sufferers.
+It increases risks of ear infections and increases the risk for Sudden Infant Death Syndrome.

 - Radon – Radon is a dangerous gas pollutant identified as the second leading cause of lung cancer.
 It can enter homes through cracks and other improperly sealed openings.

 - Combustion Pollutants – These can include carbon monoxide and nitrogen dioxide – coming from burning materials or improperly vented fuel-burning appliances including wood stoves, gas stoves, water heaters, dryers, fireplaces and space heaters.